Panta-Rhei-Research/community/README.md

-# Panta Rhei Community\n\nGeneral community discussion shell for the Panta Rhei project.
-Use this repo as the source repository for organization discussions.\n
+# Panta Rhei Community
+General community discussion shell for the Panta Rhei project.
+Use this repo as the source repository for organization discussions.